superfly/edge/CONTRIBUTING.md

 You're now ready to make your changes!

-If you add code that should be tested, which is usually the case, please add tests.
-You'll need to recompile using `yarn build` to see your changes.
-You can also use `yarn build:watch` to continually watch and build.
-Changes to `v8env` also need to be bundled with `yarn bundle` to take effect.

 ### 5. Make a Pull Request

 Once you're happy with your changes and the test suite is passing locally, it's time to prepare your code for a pull request.

-It's good practice to update your code with the latest changes on fly's `master` branch before publishing.
+It's good practice to update your code with the latest changes on the Fly CDN's `master` branch before publishing.
 To do this you'll need to update your local copy of master and merge any changes into your branch:

 ```sh
 git remote add upstream https://github.com/superfly/cdn.git